nicklalone/CIST_2500/12_ANOVA-Start of Regression/Day1.md

 And so these are what we need to calculate to generate the table above.
 So we can plug the numbhers into the formula and go to town.

 * Compare the p-value and significance level to decide whether or not to reject the null hypothesis.

+### <a id="examples"></a> Example Cases
+Here, i'll put a brief collection of examples of ANOVA.
+There are more all over the internet.

+* Students in a psychology program being experimented on in 1 of 3 feedback styles (positive reinforcement, negative reinforcement, neutral reinforcement)
+* Growth of 4 different kinds of cities as exemplified by: manufacturing centers, government centers, retail centers, financial centers.
+* The difference between and within students in home schooling, public schooling, and private schooling as they take standard tests.
+* The effect of different kinds of fertilizers on crop yeild (this is the test that ANOVA was created for).

 ### <a id="experi"></a> Experiment Design